Interpretable Sequence Learning for COVID-19 Forecasting: End-to-end training

-{\textbf{Fitting objective:}} There is no direct supervision for the training of encoders, and they should be learning in an end-to-end way via the aforementioned partially-available observations.
-We propose the following objective function for range [$T_s$, $T_e$]:

-$\mathbb{I}(\cdot)\in \{0,1\}$ indicates the availability of the $Y$ to allow the training to focus only on available observations. $L( , )$ is the loss between the ground truth and the predicted values (e.g., $\ell_2$ or quantile loss), and $\mathbf{\lambda}_{Y}$ are the importance weights to balance compartments due to scale differences (e.g., $Q$ is much larger than $D$).
-Lastly, $q(t; z) = \exp(t \cdot z)$ is a time-weighting function (when $z=0$, there is no time weighting) to allow the fitting to favor more recent observations and $z$ is a hyperparameter.

-{\textbf{Constraints and regularization:}} Given the limited dataset size, overfitting can be a concern for high-capacity encoders trained on insufficient data.
-In addition limiting the model capacity with the epidemiological inductive bias, we further apply regularization to improve generalization to unseen future data.
-First, we penalize infeasible ranges -- based on how much the summation of the rates from a particular compartment (e.g. $\kappa^{(V)} + \rho^{(V)}$) exceed 1:
+$\mathbb{I}(\cdot)\in \{0,1\}$ indicates the availability of the $Y$ to allow the training to focus only on available observations. $L( , )$ is the loss between the ground truth and the predicted values (e.g., $\ell_2$ or quantile loss), and $\mathbf{\lambda}_{Y}$ are the importance weights to balance compartments due to its robustness (e.g., $D$ is much more robust than others).
+Lastly, $q(t; z) = \exp(t \cdot z)$ is a time-weighting function (when $z=0$, there is no time weighting) to favor more recent observations with $z$ as a hyperparameter. {\textbf{Constraints and regularization:}} Given the limited dataset size, overfitting is a concern for high-capacity encoders trained on insufficient data.
+In addition to limiting the model capacity with the epidemiological inductive bias, we further apply regularization to improve generalization to unseen future data.
+An effective regularization is constraining the effective reproduction number $R_e$ as derived in Eq.~\eqref{eq:reff}.
+There are rich literature in epidemiology on $R_e$ to give us good priors on the range of the number should be.
+For a reproduction number $R_e[t]$ at time $t$, we consider the regularization